The favorite pre-game dinner, courtesy of the hockey wife

 It’s June 25th.
 Will I ever learn?

 So, I head to the supermarket and get all the wonderful (and secret) ingredients that go to into making his hockey sauce.
 I sweat over the giant pot and make it exactly to his liking.
 Once it cools, I dole it out into perfect-sized containers and start packing them into the freezer.

 “Why?”
 I ask.

 “I have a game tomorrow at night at 10 o’clock.
-Pasta for dinner tomorrow, eh?”
+Pasta for my pre-game dinner, eh?”
 (Yes, he was born and raised in Canada).